-Driving above 12,000 feet in Rocky Mountain National Park
+Driving Above 12,000 Feet: Searching For the Highest Point in Rocky Mountain National Park

-Before Rocky Mountain National Park, I had never driven at such a high altitude that I encountered signs warning me about the possibility of rapidly changing weather conditions.
+Before Forest Canyon Overlook in Rocky Mountain National Park, I had never driven at such a high altitude that I encountered signs warning me about the possibility of rapidly changing weather conditions.
 Danger?
 Count me in.

 Driving Trail Ridge Road to Forest Canyon Overlook